energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Turkey.rst

    GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion

 ..
 [43b]
-   Direct emissions related to combustion :cite:`Quaschning2015`.
+   Direct emissions related to combustion from :cite:`Quaschning2015`, unless specified otherwise.
 These data are not used in EnergyScope Turkey (since the capacity of technology CCS_industrial is set to zero), but they help us to check that the calibration of EnergyScope to the 2019 Turkish energy system of is correct.

+..
+[43c] Emission intensity taken from :cite:`TK_CO2_2020` (year 2018)

 Electricity imports and exports